TeachBooks/Manual/book/workflows/edit_book.md

 Demonstration, video available [here](https://youtu.be/2ttjBevkEP8)
 ```

-**Make some changes to a file in for example VS Code and save them.**
+**Make some changes to a file in for example VS Code and save them**

 ```{include} user45_check_changes.md
 ```